prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

 ## Client Side Reliability

+The "belt" is a globally distributed service that serves evaluations near your users to keep latency low.
+The "suspenders" is a global API that serves evaluations if the belt is down.

 Each end-user that needs flags evaluated is a different request to Prefab.
 So what happens if Prefab's belt and suspenders are both down?

-First the good news.
-All **active** users will be unaffected, because they will have cached values in the CDN.
+First, the good news.
+All **active** users will be unaffected because they will have cached values in the CDN.
 If you make a change to your feature flags, it won't be reflected, but logged-in users will be served the most recent evaluation of the flags.

-The less good news.
-If a [context](/docs/explanations/concepts/context) that has not been seen before asks for evaluation, that will not have been cached.
-After a configurable timeout the client will fallback to default values.
+The less good news is that if a [context](/docs/explanations/concepts/context) that has not been seen before asks for evaluation, it will not have been cached.
+After a configurable timeout, the client will fall back to default values.
 Without values, your `isEnabled` checks will return `false`.

-Frontend config will return `undefined` and you can use the pattern `prefab.get("thing") ?? "this-is-my-default"` to set a default.
+Frontend config will return `undefined`, and you can use the pattern `prefab.get("thing") ?? "this-is-my-default"` to set a default.

 The default timeout is `10` seconds, but you can set this in client initialization.

-You can run your own JS/React evaluation endpoint using the prefab CLI's [download](/docs/tools/cli#download) and [serve](/docs/tools/cli#serve) commands.
-If you have questions about this or our reliability roadmap, contact us and we'll share what we're working on.
+You can run your own JS/React evaluation endpoint using the prefab CLI's [download](/docs/tools/cli#download) and [serve](/docs/tools/cli#serve) commands ([read more in our offline mode documentation][offline]).
+We also support [zero-ms feature flags and configs][0ms] in some Backend SDKs.
+If you have questions about this or our reliability roadmap, contact us, and we'll share what we're working on.

+[offline]: /docs/how-tos/offline-mode.md
+[0ms]: /docs/explanations/concepts/zero-ms-frontend-feature-flags